Police: NM State player lured, ambushed leading up to shooting at UNM campus - NewsBreak

 Police: NM State player lured, ambushed leading up to shooting at UNM campus

-ALBUQUERQUE, N.M. ( KTSM ) – New Mexico State Police released more information regarding a deadly shooting and subsequent homicide investigation on Sunday.16-year-old killed in shooting on Cross Tie Court in Columbus
+ALBUQUERQUE, N.M. ( KTSM ) – New Mexico State Police released more information regarding a deadly shooting and subsequent homicide investigation on Sunday.NMSU basketball player hospitalized after deadly shooting at UNM; NMSU-UNM game postponed

 Police say that about 3 a.m. on Saturday, Nov.
 19, University of New Mexico student Brandon Travis conspired with two male friends and a 17-year-old female to lure a 21-year-old victim to campus to assault him.